mmokross/two-factor-auth-mail/README.md

         touch twofactorSecrets
         chgrp www-data twofactorSecrets;  # ubuntu specific, group might also be apache2 etc. chmod g+rw twofactorSecrets;

+ In the Ubuntu phpmyadmin package, the right directory is /usr/share/phpmyadmin

-**5.** Move twoFactorConfig.ini.dist to twoFactorConfig and set your configuration accordingly.
+**5.** Move twoFactorConfig.ini.dist to twoFactorConfig.ini and set your configuration accordingly.

  Set the absolute path to the secrets file you created at the bottom.